SwiftWeekly/swiftweekly.github.io/README.md

 ## Contributing

-To contribute, please read our [Contributing Guide](https://github.com/SwiftWeekly/swiftweekly.github.io/blob/master/CONTRIBUTING.md).
+To contribute, please review our [Contributing Guide](https://github.com/SwiftWeekly/.github/blob/master/CONTRIBUTING.md).

 ## Conduct

-Please read our [Code of Conduct](https://github.com/SwiftWeekly/swiftweekly.github.io/blob/master/CODE_OF_CONDUCT.md).
+Please read our [Code of Conduct](https://github.com/SwiftWeekly/.github/blob/master/CODE_OF_CONDUCT.md).
 Violations will not be tolerated and will result in immediate removal or blocking from the organization.

 ## License